Yalantis/Side-Menu.Android/README.md

 ======
 First of all you have to upload animation submodule with `git submodule update --init` command <br>
 <br>
-Or you can add gradle dependency with command:<br>
+Or you can add gradle dependency with command :<br>
 ```groovy
 	dependencies {
 	    compile 'com.yalantis:sidemenu:1.0'`